vancheeswaran/Kubernetes-and-Docker/test/intro.md

 Welcome!
-In this scenario we'll learn how to update the apt repository.
+In this scenario we'll learn how to use Docker Commands HAVE FUN!
-HAVE FUN!